sparkflows/sparkflows-docs/docs/troubleshooting/installation.rst

 * The resolution would be to run Fire server on some other port which is not being used by any other application.
 * Details for running Fire on another port is at `Sparkflows Documentation on Running Different Ports. <https://docs.sparkflows.io/en/latest/installation/configuration/running-different-port.html>`_

-3. Getting Error: Could Not Connect to Fire at Localhost
+3. Getting Error: Could Not Connect to Fire at Localhost(Spark Engine)
 ----------------------------

 **Problem**
 ++++++++

-On certain pages I get the error following error:
+On certain pages I get the following error:

 **Could not connect to fire at localhost.**